 Don't forget to actually optimize your SERPS (search engine title and description) for better visibility and click conversions.
 Check out this post to learn more.

-So, guys and dolls, search engine traffic is crucial for your blog to become successful, we can agree on that.
+So, guys and dolls, search engine traffic are crucial for your blog to become successful, we can agree on that at least.

-That being said, please don't rely on this single source alone for your traffic.
-It's a mistake I made a long time ago and paid the price.
+That being said, please don't rely on this single strategy alone for your traffic.
+Again, it's a mistake I made a long time ago and paid the price of watching my blog's organic traffic take a vertical nose dive.

 There are plenty of other reliable ways to drive traffic.